Tadeusz Gajcy

+Biography

 He was born on 8 February 1922 on Dzika Street in Warsaw.
 His ancestors on his father's side came to Poland from Hungary, which is why several forms of the poet's polonized family name exist in documents (Gajc, Gajca, Gaycy, Gajczy).
 Tadeusz's parents were Stefan Gajcy and Irena Gajcy, née Zmarzlik.
 Gajcy's father was a telegraphist during the Polish-Bolshevik war and after the war, he worked as a locksmith in the Railway Repair Plant in Warsaw's Praga district.
 His mother was a midwife in a hospital and had roots in the landed gentry.
 In her free time, she carried out social and charitable activities, which won her respect and recognition both at work and among the local population.
 His mother's brother Stanislaw Zmarzlik was a very talented dancer who achieved artistic success in Western Europe and the USA under the stage name Stanley Barry.
 Tadeusz also had a younger brother called Mieczysław.
 They grew up in a classical multigenerational family as his mother's parents also lived at home.

 He discovered his talent for poetry already as a child, and he tied his future to poetry.
 He attended primary school in Stawki Street, at the same time serving as an altar boy in the Church of St. John of God.
 He finished school with a good result, with the best marks in the humanities and the weakest in mathematics.
 He then attempted an exam at Tadeusz Czacki Grammar and Secondary School.
 Despite a sufficient grade, he was not admitted to this school due to a lack of places.
 Eventually, he became a pupil of the Marian Fathers' Middle and High School in Bielany.
 The Marian Fathers' School was famous for its rigorousness and for placing a great emphasis on the patriotic and pro-social education of young people.
 Some of the teaching staff made no secret of their National Democracy views.
 For this reason, despite the official dissociation of the Marian Fathers from politics, the school was a very popular place of education for young people influenced by the national movement.
 After the outbreak of the war, the Marian Center in Bielany was the main point of support for the Konfederacja Narodu's [Confederate of Nation] activity in Warsaw.